 All prices listed in USD.
 Submission fees are non-refundable.
 Waivers or discounts on submission fees are not offered.

-A short film is defined as any film less than 20 minutes in length, including credits.
+Short is defined as any film less than 20 minutes in length, including credits.

-A medium-length film is defined as any film between 20 and 60 minutes in length, including credits.
+Medium-length is defined as any film between 20 and 60 minutes in length, including credits.

-A feature-length film is defined as any film longer than 60 minutes in length, including credits.
+Feature-length is defined as any film longer than 60 minutes in length, including credits.

 Every submitting filmmaker, regardless of whether their work is selected or not, automatically receives a free pass to attend the festival.